 2. Highlight special offers and events

 Offering a value-add is a great way to encourage visitors to book directly without having to heavily discount rates.
-You can create a seamless experience on your website with appealing summer vouchers using Hotelchamp’s inline technology.
-Here are some examples of how your hotel can use the inline voucher messaging for the summer season:
+Use your website to offer appealing summer vouchers for direct bookers.
+With inline technology, you can make sure the experience remains seamless for your visitors.
+Here are a few ideas of how you can use inline voucher messaging this summer:

-- Focus on upcoming holidays.
-Use special offers.
-Give travellers a reason to choose your hotel for their vacation with summer theme offers or vouchers.
+- Targeted offers.
+Give your ideal customer a reason to choose your hotel for their vacation with summer theme offers or vouchers.
 People enjoy something different—if you target families with children, summer theme packages full of children’s activities might draw families’ attention to your hotel.

 - Romantic packages.
 Offer couples a romantic dinner included in their booking.
 If couples are your focus guest type, bundled activities like an ocean cruise for two, a romantic sailing trip on the lake, or design a nice cocktail or an ice cream voucher to sweeten their direct booking experience.

 - Local events.
-If there are local events coming up, like socially distanced outdoor concerts or farmers markets, highlight them on your website.
-You could also offer to help reserve a space for them if it’s required to attend the event.
-Or if there are any other summer facilities close to your hotel, such as water parks or water sports centres, you can share a promo code or a discount with an inline tool only to be used by your direct bookers to make sure that they are getting the best out of their experience at your hotel.
+If there are local events coming up, like outdoor concerts or farmers' markets, highlight them on your website.
+You could also offer to help with reservations if it’s required to attend the event.
+If there are other facilities nearby your hotel, such as water parks or sports centres, you can use inline messaging to share a promo code or discount so that direct bookers are getting the best out of their experience at your hotel.

 3. Refresh the colours on your website